Business expense reimbursement is made easy with Expensify

 After submission, the expense report needs to be reviewed for accuracy and compliance with company policies.
 Take your time here!
 This step is crucial to double-check that all claims are legitimate and within the set guidelines.

-And don’t forget, expense management automation speeds up this step, too.
+And don’t forget that expense management automation speeds up this step, too.

 4. Reimburse employee and track payment

 Once the report is approved, the next step is to reimburse the employee.
-There are various reimbursement methods to consider, each with its pros and cons.
+There are more ways to reimburse than you might think.
+Here's a quick rundown:

 Regardless of the method chosen, reimbursing as soon as possible is crucial to maintain employee trust and morale.
 Tracking these payments is also important for maintaining accurate financial records!